udaylunawat/Automatic-License-Plate-Recognition/README.md

 ------------

-    ├── .gitignore                        <- GitHub's excellent Python .gitignore customized for this project ├── LICENSE                           <- Your project's license.
+    ├── .gitignore                        <- GitHub's excellent Python .gitignore customized for this project ├── .dockerignore                     <- Docker ignore
+    ├── app.yaml                          <- contains configuration that is applied to each container started │                                        for that service
+    ├── config.py                         <- Global configuration variables
+    ├── LICENSE                           <- Your project's license.
     ├── Makefile                          <- Makefile with commands like `make data` or `make train` ├── README.md                         <- The top-level README for developers using this project.
     ├── tox.ini                           <- tox file with settings for running tox; see tox.readthedocs.io
-    ├── data
+    ├── banners                           <- Images for skill banner and project banner ├── data
+    │   ├── sample_images                 <- Sample images for inference
     │   ├── 0_raw                         <- The original, immutable data dump.
     │   ├── 1_external                    <- Data from third party sources.
     │   ├── 2_interim                     <- Intermediate data that has been transformed.